faizrazadec/Data-Science-Group-2-BWF-FAIZ-RAZA/README.md

 🔍 Practical Application: Image Processing Application

 Used NumPy advanced operations to perform image processing tasks such as cropping, flipping, rotating, filtering, and resizing.

+# Task 12: Introduction to Pandas
+## Basics of Series and DataFrames

+Completed tasks include:

+* Creating Pandas Series from various data structures
+* Performing operations on Series and DataFrames
+* Filtering and accessing data
+* Creating DataFrames from different sources
+* Data manipulation and analysis

+📚 Practical Application: Student Database Management

+Used Pandas to create a student database, perform calculations, and generate reports. 📊

+Demonstrates proficiency in using Pandas for data handling and analysis. 🎉

+# Task 13: Data Manipulation with Pandas
+## Mastering Indexing, Selection, and Grouping

+📚 Completed tasks include:

+* Loading a DataFrame from a CSV file
+* Setting a specific column as the index
+* Selecting columns and rows using various methods (.loc, .iloc, etc.)
+* Filtering rows based on conditions
+* Grouping data by one or multiple columns
+* Calculating mean, sum, and size of groups
+* Applying multiple aggregation functions using .agg
+* Selecting rows based on multiple conditions using .query and .isin
+* Renaming columns

+📊 Practical Application: Sales Data Analysis

+Used Pandas to analyze sales data, calculating total sales by region, product, and quarter.
+Demonstrated data manipulation and analysis skills, including:

+* Loading sales data into a DataFrame
+* Setting the "Date" column as the index
+* Selecting and filtering data
+* Grouping and aggregating data
+* Renaming columns

+🎉 Demonstrates proficiency in using Pandas for data manipulation and analysis.

 ---

 Stay tuned for more updates and additional tasks as we progress through the Data Science Fellowship! 🚀